 Community group action

-If you're interested in setting up a group, or already have a group and want help to work on an emergency plan, please email email@example.com.
+If you're interested in setting up a community resilience group, or already have a group and want help to work on an emergency plan, email email@example.com

-Check on vulnerable people in the community and help them in getting shopping or medical supplies and keeping warm.
+- check on vulnerable people in the community and help them with shopping or getting medical supplies

-Offer help clearing snow from footpaths or steps if you have elderly or vulnerable people living nearby.
+- offer help clearing snow from footpaths or steps

 - carry out a de-brief after the period is over and review community plans